nonblocking/mashroom/packages/plugin-packages/mashroom-docs-static/docs/mashroom_documentation.md

 }
 ```

+### Health checks

+There are a few integrated health checks available that can be used as probes for monitoring tools or to check the readiness/liveness of Kubernetes pods.

+An overview of the health checks is available under http://&lt;host&gt;:&lt;port&gt;/mashroom/health

 ### Clustering

 When you're going to run _Mashroom Server_ in a cluster you should keep in mind:

  * Use as session provider that provides clustering (such as _mashroom-session-provider-filestore_)
  * If you use file appenders you either have to make sure that your _log4js_ config creates a file per node process or
  you have to install _pm2-intercom_ if you're using _pm2_.
 Read the _log4js_ clustering documentation for details:
  [https://github.com/log4js-node/log4js-node/blob/master/docs/clustering.md](https://github.com/log4js-node/log4js-node/blob/master/docs/clustering.md)

 A cluster safe log configuration could look like this:

 ```json